rehatbirkaur-ai/rehatbirkaur-ai/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my growth and trying to be better version of myself.
-- 🌱 I’m currently learning Github and python.
+- 🌱 I’m currently learning Github and python..

 <!--